The LI.FI Intent System modularizes three components of the intent flow:Documentation Index

 - Oracle System: Different cross-chain messaging protocols and proof layers can be supported.

-LI.FI intent was designed for composable cross-chain swaps but has been optimised to support same-chain intents in a compatible and familiar envelope.
-Same chain intents uses the Output Settlement as a oracle system.
-To use LI.FI Intent for same chain swaps, the intent has to be configured with the Output Settler as the input and output oracle.
-Solver filling same chain intents can optionally use a callback to receive the inputs before delivering the outputs.
+LI.FI Intents were designed for composable cross-chain swaps and also support same-chain intents in a compatible envelope.
+In same-chain mode, the output settler can act as the oracle path.
+To use LI.FI Intents for same-chain swaps, configure the output settler as both input and output oracle.
+Solvers filling same-chain intents can optionally use a callback to receive inputs before delivering outputs.

 orderFinalised.
 When using the callback to receive inputs, it is important to fill and setAttestations for the intent outputs within the callback.

-Currently maintained LI.FI Intent deployment can be found below.
-They are deployed to the same addresses for each chain and can be permissionlessly deployed to new chains.
-Mainnet: [Ethereum, Base, Arbitrum] Testnet: [Sepolia, Base Sepolia, Arbitrum Sepolia, Optimism Sepolia]-
+Currently maintained LI.FI Intent deployments are listed below.
+Contracts are deployed to the same addresses across supported chains and can be permissionlessly deployed to new chains.
+Mainnet (including): Ethereum, Base, Arbitrum Testnet (including): Sepolia, Base Sepolia, Arbitrum Sepolia, Optimism Sepolia-

 Input Settler Compact: